SeanOhAileasa/SeanOhAileasa/README.md

 <!--
 * { ["**Recursion**"](https://github.com/SeanOhAileasa/cta-recursion) : &#x1F4CC; }
 17/03/2020
-"update repository ./cta-recursion - Introduce recursion types (linear/tail/binary/exponential)."
+""
+"update repository ./cta-recursion - Recursive process without a base case experience infinite recursion.
+Similar albeit more informative than an infinite loop.
+Using a base case (input parameters) which can be solved without recursion (from fubar import fInfinite)."
 -->

 <!--